jethornton/flexgui/docs/source/plotter.rst

 	Control, Widget, Name
 	Clear Live Plot, QPushButton, view_clear_pb

 Display
 -------

-The DRO can be customized by turning on or off different parts using either a QCheckbox or a Menu.
+The DRO overlaid onto the plotter can be customized by turning on or off various features.
+Use either a QCheckbox or a Menu to toggle these:

 .. csv-table:: Display Checkbox Options
    :width: 80%